GayamTech/04_JavaScript_Notes/ReadMe.txt

 How to open these files/ read these notes:

-1) To see the UI open with Explorer, Safari, Chrome, Firefox or any other browser
+1) To see the UI open with any other browser (Safari, Chrome, Firefox)

-2) To see the code: Right click on the files
+2) To see the code: Open with TextEdit, VS or Xcode.
-			Open with textedit on a Mac

-			Otherwise download Xcode to view and edit the files